Mathematics and Statistics- Bachelor of Science

 STA 401/STA 501Probability3

-One additional course is required for completion of the A.B. degree.
-See the A.B. requirements for details about the selection of this course.
+One additional course is required for completion of the B.A. degree.
+See the B.A. requirements for details about the selection of this course.

 To earn a B.S. degree in addition to teacher licensure, you must complete the requirements for the B.S. in Mathematics or the B.S. in Mathematics and Statistics.
 Each of these programs requires four or five additional courses.
 See the B.S. requirements for details about the selection of these courses.